dylanmckay/ib-rs/docs/SessionApi.md

 > ::models::AuthStatus iserver_reauthenticate_post()
 Tries to re-authenticate to Brokerage

-Provides a way to reauthenticate to the Brokerage system as long as there is a valid SSO session, see /sso/validate.
+When using the CP Gateway, this endpoint provides a way to reauthenticate to the Brokerage system as long as there is a valid SSO session, see /sso/validate.

 ### Required Parameters
 This endpoint does not need any parameter.